-Padlet is an extremely easy-to-use tool that allows learners to collaborate online and share images, links, documents, videos and voice recordings.
-And it’s free!
+Padlet is an extremely easy-to-use tool that allows learners to collaborate online by posting text, images, links, documents, videos and voice recordings.